 - feelings of nausea due to extra mucus in the stomach

 - excessive spitting up or swallowing mucus

-- foul breath
+- bad breath

-- a cough that gets worse at night
+- a cough that worsens at night

 Cold weather or dry air can also cause postnasal drip.
 Breathing cold or dry air may irritate a person’s nose and throat, so their body will create mucus to humidify and warm the passages and ease this irritation.

 Cold weather also has links to viral infections, such as the flu, sinus infections, and the common cold.
 These infections cause many symptoms, including postnasal drip.

 Additionally, the body reacts to invading germs by creating more mucus to flush them out.
 It may be uncomfortable, but it is actually a sign of the body working to stay healthy.

 - eating overly spicy food